Relanto-LKM-POC/gen-ai-vibe-code-plugin/README.md

 ```bash
 aws configure get region
 ```
-Ensure the region matches where your Secrets Manager secrets are stored.
+Ensure the region matches where your Secrets Manager secrets are stored (us-east-1).

 ---